-- Must be an Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be available to non-protected SCV holders (page 56) who have lived in Australia for 10 continuous years on this visa.
+- Must be an Australian resident. - A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants.
+Some exemptions may apply. - May be available to non-protected SCV holders (page 57) who have lived in Australia for 10 continuous years on this visa.